Good to know

-- The New Balance 852 v2 is a motion-control training shoe that employs a host of technologies to keep the foot supported throughout the workout.
+- The New Balance 852 v2 is a stabilizing training shoe that employs a host of technologies to keep the foot supported throughout the workout.
 It inherits the ROLLBAR technology in the heel and midfoot sections to prevent the foot from overpronating or supinating.

 - New to this version is the N2 compound.
 It is a low-profile cushioning that is durable and reactive to impact.

 - New Balance also replaced the outsole in the new iteration of the shoe.
 This model has a diamond tread pattern and pronounced flex grooves in the forefoot.

 The New Balance 857 v2 features a non-marking rubber outsole.
 This compound is abrasion resistant, grippy, flexible, and it does not leave streaks on floors.
 It extends partially to the front to serve as protection from abrasion and impact during workouts.

 Flex grooves are found in the forefoot area to facilitate proper foot flexion.
 Diamond treads in the midfoot and heel increase the surface area which inherently enhances the traction of the rubber material.

 The New Balance 857 v2 uses a number of technologies for its midsole.

 N2 is a low-profile type of cushioning that is durable and responsive to impact.
 Found in the midfoot section, it enhances the shock absorption in this area to protect the arch.

 ENCAP is a dual-density midsole that provides stability and comfort.
 Polyurethane makes up the outer rim of the midsole.
 This material is firmer compared to the ethylene-vinyl acetate foam it encompasses.
 The perimeter of the midsole is less squeezable than the middle area to provide lateral support, while the softer foam in the middle delivers shock absorption.